paramrajpura/HM_RAT/README.md

 Usage

-To export the data from Trodes : navigate to the Trodes folder and then type
+To export the data from Trodes : navigate to the Trodes folder to reach the .rec file and then type

-`trodesexport -mountainsort -rec <full path to rec file ending in .rec> -sortingmode 1`
+`trodesexport -mountainsort -rec <full path to rec file ending in .rec> -sortingmode 1 -outputdirectory <path of the output>`

 (this will create 1 '.mda' file per tetrode, which is what Mountainsort expects)